Neuraldominator/customer-signup-prediction/README.md

         - infer empty bundesland from the postcode
         - fill with "unknown" or drop?
     - can we use an external data/apis to enrich our data?
-    - save storage by converting to categorical data type
+    - save memory by converting to categorical data type
 - total_bonus:
     - data accuracy: data is float but contains no decimals.
         - were decimals lost in type conversion?
-        - can we assume consistent currency is € ?
+        - can we assume that the currency is € consistently?
         - data type could be changed from float64 to int16 to save memory
     - outliers
         - are values of 0 possible according to business rules?